Greater Binghamton Health Center Psychiatric Inpatient Unit

 Greater Binghamton Health Center Psychiatric Inpatient Unit - Binghamton, NY

 Greater Binghamton Health Center Psychiatric Inpatient Unit is a mental health treatment center in Binghamton, NY that is located at 425 Robinson Street, Binghamton, NY 13904.
-Greater Binghamton Health Center Psychiatric Inpatient Unit provides cognitive behavioral therapy, activity therapy and dialectical behavior therapy as part of its treatment program.
-Greater Binghamton Health Center Psychiatric Inpatient Unit offers partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment and is categorized as a psychiatric hospital or psychiatric unit of a general hospital.
-Greater Binghamton Health Center Psychiatric Inpatient Unit is available for young adults, adults and children / adolescents who are seeking treatment for mental health problems.
+Greater Binghamton Health Center Psychiatric Inpatient Unit provides individual psychotherapy, couples/family therapy and cognitive behavioral therapy as part of its treatment program.
+Greater Binghamton Health Center Psychiatric Inpatient Unit offers residential treatment, partial hospitalization/day treatment and outpatient treatment and is categorized as a psychiatric hospital or psychiatric unit of a general hospital.
+Greater Binghamton Health Center Psychiatric Inpatient Unit is available for young adults, children / adolescents and seniors 65 or older who are seeking treatment for mental health problems.
 In addition, Greater Binghamton Health Center Psychiatric Inpatient Unit can provide treatment to people with serious mental illness and seniors or older adults.
-Additional services offered by Greater Binghamton Health Center Psychiatric Inpatient Unit include suicide prevention services, vocational rehabilitation services and supported employment.
+Additional services offered by Greater Binghamton Health Center Psychiatric Inpatient Unit include vocational rehabilitation services, education services and case management.

 Address: 425 Robinson Street, Binghamton, NY 13904